sadjad-tavakoli/SE-Project-BerkO/RefDiff-Berkak/README.md

 * Extract Method/Function
 * Inline Method/Function

-*This version of RefDiff can't find refactory and is changed to detect changed entities between two different version of project.
+*This version of RefDiff can't find refactory and is changed to detect changed entities between two different versions of project.

 ## Getting started